Sorry, you need to enable JavaScript to visit this website.

 Main cross-border mobility programmes for students in formal education

-As described in Eurydice database/Finland 13.1 Mobility in early childhood and school education government financial resources for the internationalisation of education and training are channelled through the Finnish National Agency for Education.
+The government financial resources for the internationalisation of education and training are channelled through the Finnish National Agency for Education.
 There are also other national organisations offering funding to help finance, for example school exchanges.
-The main programmes for international student and staff mobility are Erasmus+ for mobility in European countries and Nordplus for mobility in Nordic countries.
-For more information about the European Solidarity Corps mobility programmes for youth and youth workers, see Youth Wiki Finland 2.5 Cross-border mobility programmes
+The main programmes for international student and staff mobility are Erasmus+ in European countries and Nordplus in Nordic and Baltic countries.

 Promoting mobility in the context of non-formal learning, and of youth work

 The Youth Act leaves open the form of youth work services, which the municipalities need to organise based on various needs at the local level.
 On the other hand, all the different kind of bodies (including also NGOs and parishes) offering youth work or sharing expertise on youth work at the local and national levels have long traditions in international youth work.
 Based on the Youth Act, international youth work can also be granted by the annual state budget.
 There are also 'National youth centres' around the country which are especially named in the Act for promoting an international orientation for young people.
-For more information about the European Solidarity Corps mobility programmes for youth and youth workers, see Youth Wiki Finland 2.5 Cross-border mobility programmes.

 Quality assurance